Jammin' the Blues: Production

 Gjon Mili and Norman Granz, who was credited as technical director, shot the film over four days with the support of Warner Bros. head of short films, Gordon Hollingshead.
 Barney Kessel was the only white musician in the film.
 His hands were stained with berry juice, and he was seated in the shadows to shade his skin.

 Reception and legacy

 Producer Gordon Hollingshead was nominated for an Oscar in the category of Best Short Subject, One-reel.

 In 1995, Jammin' the Blues was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

-The short was released on both DVDs of the film Blues in the Night (1941) and Passage to Marseille (1944), the latter starring Humphrey Bogart.
+The short was released on DVDs of the films Blues in the Night (1941) and Passage to Marseille (1944), the latter starring Humphrey Bogart.